TC-al/asteroids/README.md

-Classic Asteroids Atari with some twists
+Classic Asteroids Atari with some twists.
 Run "main.java" to play the game